1: Disinfect the Dead

 Already, her sensors were tracking and modeling the drone’s whereabouts.
 But the drone kindly opted to save her the trouble.
 A yelp of surprise, quickly triangulated.
 A source highlighted on her HUD.
 Had the drone climbed to the second floor already?

 Then a glass cup clinked off her head, and one eye twitched.
 She turned toward its source.
 There crouched the drone, hiding in the doorway of a room.
 Another projectile flew — headphones? — and she bisected it mid-flight.
-“Spare me your futile resistance.
+“Spare me this futile resistance.
 Be a good little toaster and submit to disassembly, alright?”

 The only response was another projectile flung.
 J slashed it — and was that a can of beans?
 The organic mess exploded, draping her in lumpy soup.